Domenica Žuvela

-Domenica Žuvela, also known as just Domenica (born 8 November 1992), is a Croatian singer.
+Domenica Žuvela, also known as just Domenica (born 8 November 1992), is a Croatian singer who has been active since 2017.

 Life and career

 Žuvela started her singing career as a backing singer for Tonči Huljić's music project Tonči Huljić & Madre Badessa Band.
 In early 2017 she announced her departure from the band.
 Her debut solo single "Kad sam s tobom" was released on 3 July 2017.
 The song was performed at the 57th Split Festival in Split, Croatia.
 "Vidi se iz aviona" was released as the second single, later becoming her first song to chart on the Croatian Singles Chart.

 On 17 January 2019, Žuvela was announced as one of the 16 participants in Dora 2019, the national contest in Croatia to select the country's Eurovision Song Contest entry, with the song "Indigo."
 She performed tenth and finished 13th.

+On 25 June 2023, Žuvela participated at Melodije Jadrana 2023 with the song "Jedna na sto".